-The Entity will in future reporting periods be exposed to currency risk on purchases and investments that are denominated in a currency other than their functional currency, namely the Australian dollar (AUD).
+The Entity is exposed to currency risk on purchases and investments that are denominated in a currency other than their functional currency, namely the Australian dollar (AUD).
 The currencies in which these transactions primarily are denominated are the United States dollar (USD) and Brazilian Reais (BRL).